My rating: 5 of 5 stars

 “But the goal of your quest for knowledge of yourself is to be found at that burning point in yourself, that becoming thing in yourself, which is innocent of the goods and evils of the world as already become, and therefore desireless and fearless.
 That is the condition of a warrior going into battle with perfect courage.
 That is life in movement” (p 259, 273-274).

 By recognizing this particular ability to reason, as Goethe mentions, and to contemplate Campbell’s call to find that “burning point in yourself”, we can start to perceive the steps to help us evolve, both personally and socially.

-And we must also further understand that life is change, that our Universe requires change on every level, and that we must become desireless and fearless when seeking such change in all aspects of life, either personal or social, in order to be deserving of the rewards that are sure to follow in the new America, a new and better World for all.
+We must also further understand that life is change, that our Universe requires change on every level, and that we must become desireless and fearless when seeking such change in all aspects of life, either personal or social, in order to be deserving of the rewards that are sure to follow in the new America, a new and better World for all.